-RCW 68.50.645 Skeletal human remains-Duty to notify-Ground disturbing activities-Coroner determination-Definitions.
-(1) It is the duty of every person who knows of the existence and location of skeletal human remains to notify the coroner and local law enforcement in the most expeditious manner possible, unless such person has good reason to believe that such notice has already been given.
-Any person knowing of the existence of skeletal human remains and not having good reason to believe that the coroner and local law enforcement has notice thereof and who fails to give notice to the coroner and local law enforcement, is guilty of a misdemeanor.
+RCW 68.60.055 Skeletal human remains-Duty to notify-Ground disturbing activities-Coroner determination-Definitions.
+(1) Any person who discovers skeletal human remains shall notify the coroner and local law enforcement in the most expeditious manner possible.
+Any person knowing of the existence of skeletal human remains and not having good reason to believe that the coroner and local law enforcement has notice thereof and who fails to give notice thereof is guilty of a misdemeanor.